-Jerry Davis is the Gilbert and Ruth Whitaker Professor of Business Administration and Associate Dean for Business+Impact at the Ross School of Business and Professor of Sociology, The University of Michigan.
+Jerry Davis is the Gilbert and Ruth Whitaker Professor of Business Administration at the Ross School of Business and Professor of Sociology, The University of Michigan.
+For academic year 2020/21, Davis is a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford.
 Davis received his PhD from the Graduate School of Business at Stanford University.
-His books include Social Movements and Organization Theory (with Doug McAdam, W. Richard Scott, and Mayer N. Zald); Organizations and Organizing (with W. Richard Scott); Managed By the Markets: How Finance Reshaped America; and Changing your Company from the Inside Out: A Guide for Social Intrapreneurs (with Chris White).
-Davis has published widely in management, sociology, and finance.
+His books include Social Movements and Organization Theory (with Doug McAdam, W. Richard Scott, and Mayer N. Zald); Organizations and Organizing (with W. Richard Scott); Managed By the Markets: How Finance Reshaped America; Changing your Company from the Inside Out (with Chris White); and The Vanishing American Corporation.